Pontiac GTO History (1965)

 The Pontiac Tempest line, which included the LeMans and GTO, was restyled for the 1965 model year.
 A new split grille had vertical headlights similar to the larger Pontiacs, with revised taillights that wrapped around the sides of the car.

-Like the 1964 models, standard features on the 1965 GTO included dual exhaust, seven-blade clutch-fan, stiffer springs, and larger diameter front sway bar.
+Like the 1964 GTO models, standard features included dual exhaust, seven-blade clutch-fan, stiffer springs, and larger diameter front sway bar.
 The exterior was set off by 14"x6" wheels, 7.50"×14" redline tires, non-functional hood scoops, and GTO badges.

-Performance options included quick-ratio steering, metallic brake linings, and limited-slip differential in several choices of gear ratios.
+Performance options included a 389ci Tri-Power Engine, quick-ratio steering, metallic brake linings, and limited-slip differential in several choices of gear ratios.

 _________________________________________________